 - Both categories, within reasonable debate, are now equally fast and accurate.

 It used to be that in the same way when you’d learn to drive a manual shift auto transmission a cyclist had to develop some finesse, a touch, for both when to shift and how to shift, feeling for the right amount of shifter adjustment, letting up on the force placed on the pedals to obtain a smooth and relatively quiet shift.
 Because the accuracy and speed have improved and shift positions are noted in clicks with either system, less planning is required and the systems better tolerate shifting while pedaling ‘normally’.
-In short, any idiot can accomplish shifting today with either mechanical or electronic shifting, however, a little finesse, as in a momentary let up in pedal pressure, insures a quieter shift while significantly reducing wear on the system.
+In short, anyone can accomplish shifting today with either mechanical or electronic shifting, however, a little finesse, as in a momentary let up in pedal pressure, insures a quieter shift while significantly reducing wear on the system.

 Since an electronic signal (not a moving cable) initiates a shift by a button, the shift buttons can be placed anywhere or in multiple locations on your handlebars.
 With a mechanical system, the shifting will be in your brake levers (unless you have a TT/TRI specific bike).